mattmoore/mattmoore.github.io/content/posts/audio-analysis-mel-spectrograms/index.md

 For humans, whenever the pitch of a sound (frequency) changes, we can generally tell that it has changed.
 However, our ability to hear the difference in pitch is not the same across all frequencies.
 We can discriminate changes more easily on the lower end of the frequency spectrum, but on the higher end of the frequency spectrum, our ability to differentiate between pitches is noticeably reduced.

-In other words, our ability to perceive differences in pitch across the spectrum of frequencies is not linear; it is logarithmic.
+In other words, our ability to perceive differences across frequencies is not linear; it is logarithmic.

 What this means then is that we need to normalize (adjust) the frequency representation to something that more closely resembles the human perception of the frequencies and the changes in frequencies.
 This is done with a "mel-spectrogram".
 "Mel" is short for "melody".

+In the spectrogram above (with decibels) we have a lot of frequencies showing up - including many that humans don't perceive very readily.
+The mel spectrogram will allow us to adjust to show the frequencies that are more readily perceivable by humans.

 Here's how we do that: